xhillman/about-me/README.md

 CSS continues to be fickle.
 Without the default properties provided by the browser, it takes a bit more time to get things exactly as you'd like them.

 This lab was a bit more difficult than I expected but was able to work through the requirements.
 I found that laying things out in psuedo-code first was helpful in identifying how certain parts of my loops and if statements needed to be constructed.
-It took me about two and a half hours to complete this lab which is longer than I anticipated.
+It took me about two and a half hours to complete this lab which is longer than the hour and a half I anticipated.